Work Injury In New York? Here's What To Do.

 YouTube Video

-The first thing to do after a work injury is to get treated by a doctor.
-You don’t need to worry about the cost because workers comp will cover it.
-Just find a doctor who is familiar with workers comp and get treated by them, not only because it puts you on the path to recovery, but also because it documents your injury.
+1. Get Medical Treatment: The first thing to do after a work injury is to get treated by a doctor.
+You don’t need to worry about the cost because workers' comp will cover it.
+Just find a doctor who is familiar with workers' comp and get treated by them.
+This not only puts you on the path to recovery but also documents your injury.

 • Video and photos of your injury